aditya-nambiar/NFV/README.txt

  	-All data member and function declarations are placed in header files and their definitions are placed in corresponding cpp files
 	-Default indentation and spacing rules are followed in all parts of the source code

-Naming: (Followed Google's conventions except in cases of const, functions, enum and class variables)
+Naming: (Followed Google's code convention except in cases of const, functions, enum and class variables)

  	Files
  		All files are in lower case and are separated by underscore if they have more than one word